Kekkodf/pypantera/README.md

-# pypanter
+# Pypanter
-A Python Package for NLP obfuscation using Differential Privacy
+## A Python PAckage for Natural langage processing obfuscaTion using DiffERential Privacy